Code-Institute-Submissions/village-winery/README.md

 <p> <img src="assets/docs/colors.PNG" style="min-width:100%" height="200" alt="Color scheme"></p>

 * Typography
     * The website fonts used are Google fonts Cinzel for headers and Lato for the text paragraphs and also Lato for contact form.
+Google font's Ballet font was used only for creation of a Village Winery header on a landing page.

 ### Features Left to Implement
 * Feature which will still need to be implemented is ability to make an online payment.
   This is planned to be implemented at later stage of the course completion when I gain knowledge of how to achieve that.
 * Linking contact form to corporate email address.
 This will be implemented in case this website is used for existing business as currently it is only designed and developed for educational purpose.
-* Option to read the website connect in various different languages such as Spanish,Italian,German which will increase potential clients and make the webste more accessible to non-english speaking regions.
+* Option to read the website content in various different languages such as Spanish, Italian, German which will increase potential clients and make the webste more accessible to non-English speaking regions.
+* Ability to submit client's review after visiting winery or tasting the wine.

 ## Technologies Used